SPie/laravel-jwt/README.md

 The `login` action fires three events:
   * The `SPie\LaravelJWT\Events\LoginAttempt` event gets fired at the start of the login process.
-It contains the provided credentials.
+It contains the provided credentials and the IP address.
   * The `SPie\LaravelJWT\Events\FailedLoginAttempt` event gets fired if the login wasn't successful.
-It contains also contains the credentials.
+It contains also contains the credentials and the IP address.
   * The `SPie\LaravelJWT\Events\Login` event gets fired if the login was successful.
-It contains the authenticated user and the created access token.
+It contains the authenticated user, the created access token and the IP address.

 The `issueRefreshToken` action fires the `SPie\LaravelJWT\Events\IssueRefreshToken` event if the refresh token is successfully created.
 This event contains the authenticated user, the newly created access token and the issued refresh token.